semaphoreci/docs/docs/essentials/deploying-with-promotions.md

 Note that `change_in` can also be used to run or skip blocks in the pipeline.
 For more information, consult the [change_in][change-in-ref] reference page.

-Promotions are powerful tools to build up complex multi-pipeline workflows.
-Refer to the [promotions reference][reference] for complete information.
+Promotions are powerful tools used to build complex multi-pipeline workflows.
+Refer to our [promotions documentation][reference] for more information.

 [auto-promotions]: ../reference/pipeline-yaml-reference.md#auto_promote